Historical background of water rights in South Dakota

 Climate played a major role in determining the water rights laws of South Dakota.
 As shown on the map of the United States, the western United States tends to be semi-arid to arid while eastern portions of the United States are typically wetter.
 This change in precipitation patterns falls along the 100th Meridian.
 South Dakota provides a vivid snapshot of the differences between the western and eastern United States.
 Anyone driving across South Dakota can see a striking difference between eastern and western South Dakota.
 Perhaps something less obvious than the change in scenery is the effect of water on attitudes.
 Everyone knows water is important, but the perceived value of water quickly increases when there is less of it available to use.

 South Dakota, like our western neighbors, needed a water management system that would equitably distribute our often scarce water resources.
 In the eastern United States, where water is more plentiful, a riparian water use system developed.
 In a riparian system you have the right to make reasonable use of the water accessible to you.
 However, in the western United States, a system developed based on the "Doctrine of Prior Appropriation."
 This prior appropriation system allows water users to construct works to move water over long distances to where the water is needed and provides for assignment of a water use priority date.
 "First in time, first in right" became a common identifier for this priority date based system since the most senior water right holders have first call on any water that is available.
 Since the investment to construct works to move water long distances is considerable, it was and continues to be important to protect that investment.
-The doctrine of prior appropriation became the means to protect water users and continues to be South Dakota's method of managing our water resources.
+Appropriately, given the location of the 100th Meridian, South Dakota became a hybrid state with a both a riparian system and prior appropriation system.
+The riparian system is used primarily for small domestic water uses while the doctrine of prior appropriation is used for managing all other water uses.
+Domestic riparian water uses take preference over other water uses and the doctrine of prior appropriation is the means now used to protect water users and manage South Dakota's water resources.

 In 1889 South Dakota became the 40th state, but the doctrine of prior appropriation actually predates South Dakota's statehood.
 The Dakota territorial legislature enacted legislation in 1881 establishing a procedure to "locate" surface water rights.
 A claimant was required to file a location certificate with the register of deeds, post a notice near the point of diversion, and begin construction within a certain period of time.
 In 1907, the state legislature affirmed the doctrine of prior appropriation by enacting legislation authorizing the state engineer to administer appropriation of water.